Shahir47/E_AR/README.md

 # E_AR
 E_AR stands for Educative Augmented Reality.
 Its an AR application intends to help understand various educational concept with interactions.
-We designed an mobile application where a student can gain more access to selected textbook concepts.
+We designed a mobile application where a student can gain more access to selected textbook concepts.
 In this project two such scenarios are implemented which are a relative position of earth moon and sun in the solar system and a basic chemical reaction.

 For live demonstration please follow this youtube link-->https://www.youtube.com/watch?v=PWAAMDzFvZg